 Benefits of advertising angles

-A good advertising angle is the key to reducing your cost per click (CPC) and increasing your click-through rate (CTR).
+A good advertising angle is crucial in reducing your cost per click (CPC) and increasing your click-through rate (CTR).
 Find a unique angle for your product and use it as a marketing hook.

 Reinforce your brand positioning